 Widely acknowledged as “Britain’s finest Professional 1940s Entertainer” Fiona has gained a reputation for her outstanding showmanship and gorgeous glamour.
 Her trade marks are her superb musical arrangements and close harmony work.
 This she does by recording the two harmony parts onto her backing track and then sings the melody line live in performance making her act unique and unlike any other.

 With 11 fabulous forties shows to choose from Fiona has become the artist of choice headlining at many events in the UK and Northern Europe.
-Fiona is also able to sing in French and has represented her country on many occasions.
-A regular visitor to Normandy she has sung in Arromanches and has been involved in the D-Day commemorations since 2004 performing at the British and American beaches Sword, Gold and Utah.
-Recently Fiona was engaged to sing for the D-Day 70th anniversary which was attended by the Duke and Duchess of Cambridge.
+Fiona is also able to sing in French and she has represented her country on many occasions singing in France and Italy.
+A regular visitor to Normandy Fiona has been involved in the D-Day commemorations since 2004 performing at the British and American beaches Sword, Gold and Utah.
+Fiona was engaged to sing for the D-Day 70th anniversary in Arromanches which was attended by the Duke and Duchess of Cambridge and she will be returning in 2019 to perform at the famous Pegasus Bridge for the 75th D-Day commemoration.

 To view Fiona’s 1940s show reel and other related videos click onto the thumbnails below: